Terry's all gold - Terry Laybourne, the North East's most celebrated chef, talks food

 Where do you eat apart from your own restaurants?

 I tend to stay around Newcastle.
-I go to Pizza Express, Piccolino near Café 21 and Barn Asia.
+I go to Pizza Express, Piccolino near Café 21 and I used to go to Barn Asia.

 What’s your favourite pub?

 I love The Ship at Newton on the coast of Northumberland.
 I also like the Crown Posada on Dean Street and The Cumberland in Byker – a proper boozer.

 Exclusive interview by Anne Graham

 Any would-be chef searching for a role model needs look no further than the North East’s own Terry Laybourne.

 Mastermind of the 21 Hospitality Group – currently Café 21, Café 21 at Fenwick, Caffe Vivo and Jesmond Dene House (all in Newcastle) and Bistro 21 in Durham – he has transformed the face of eating out in these parts.